 St. Paddy’s Day Trivia

-Tomorrow everybody will be Irish.
-Here’s some fun facts about St. Patrick’s Day you should be aware of.
+This coming Thursday everybody will be Irish.
+Here’s some fun facts about St. Patrick’s Day.

 St. Patrick was a missionary and bishop in Ireland during the fifth century.

 St. Patrick’s favorite color was not green, but blue.
 The color green became a symbol of St. Patrick’s Day after it was linked to the Irish independence movement in the late 1700’s.

 This is a bit shocking.
 The first St. Patrick’s Day Parade did not occur in Dublin until 1931.